-When trading them you need to look at technical analysis as well as patterns.
-Just because it’s a low float doesn’t mean it’s going to be volatile.
+When trading them, you need to look at technical analysis and patterns.
+Just because it’s a low float doesn’t mean it will be volatile.
 Or that you should place a trade.

 Look at what the technicals are telling you.
 Where is support and resistance?
 Are the moving averages bullish or bearish?
-Is price overextended?
+Is the price overextended?

 How about candlesticks?
-Are they bullish, bearish or indecisive?
-All of those factors can and should determine how you trade small cap stocks.
+Are they bullish, bearish, or indecisive?
+Those factors can and should determine how you trade small-cap stocks.

-Trading using technical analysis and patterns are going to protect you based off rumor and news.
-Never trade a low float stock based off someone recommendation or a gut feeling.
+Trading using technical analysis and patterns will protect you based on rumors and news.
+Never trade a low-float stock based on someone’s recommendation or a gut feeling.